0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/setup-erc721-transfer.md

   --id 0x50
 ```

-Finally, you will start transfer
+Finally, you will start the transfer

 ```bash
 # Start transfer from Polygon PoS to Polygon SDK chain